EliaMart/e-Commerce-Back-End/README.md

 ## Installtion

 To install this application you will clone the repository to your local machine.
-Installtion of Inquirer, MySQL2, console.table and dotenv are required to run this application as well.
+Installtion of Express, MySQL2, Sequelize and dotenv are required to run this application as well.

 ## Usage

-Once in the command line you will be prompted to select from a list of the following: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role.
-You will select what you want to do and be prompt with either a table of information or a set of questions to answer.
-When finished you will select exit.
+Using insomnia you will be able to see the functionality of the GET, POST, PUT and DELETE routes created.

 [Walkthrough video]()